-Objective 3 Water is allocated so as to enable further economic development, while:

-- (a) protecting the mauri of the waterbodies; - (b) ensuring that water quality is not decreased maintained; - (c) ensuring sufficient flow variability is maintained and that, including flows of between 1.5 and 3 times the median flow, in order required to scour and flush periphyton accumulations and mobilise gravel and trigger flow dependent life-stage processes such as fish migration in the reset the bed of the mainstem of the Hurunui and Waiau rivers are not adversely effected; - (d) ensuring that the water temperature is not unnaturally increased to levels which affect are unsuitable for native fish, salmon and troutsalmonid species; - (e) protecting ensuring that adverse effects on the ability of native fish, salmon and trout to traverse the river from the marine environment to upstream habitats are avoided, remedied or mitigated; - (f) protecting the reliability of supply for existing abstractors; and, - (g) maintaining the ability to navigate the river by Jet Boat and kayak; - (h) protecting the natural character of braided rivers
+- Objective 3 Water is allocated so as to enable further economic development, while: (a) protecting the mauri of the waterbodies; - (b) ensuring that water quality is not decreased; - (c) ensuring flow variability is maintained and that flows of between 1.5 and 3 times the median flow required to flush periphyton and mobilise gravel and reset the bed of the mainstem of the Hurunui and Waiau rivers are not adversely effected; - (d) ensuring that the water temperature is not unnaturally increased to levels which affect salmonid species; - (e) protecting the ability of native fish, salmon and trout to traverse the river from the marine environment to upstream habitats; - (f) protecting the reliability of supply for existing abstractors; and, - (g) maintaining the ability to navigate the river by Jet Boat; and. - (h) maintain flows needed for salmon angling. - Policy 3.1 To reduce the size of the catchment wide A Allocation Block in the Waiau River Catchment to 18 cumecs; and to reduce the size of the catchment wide A Allocation Block in the Hurunui River Catchment at 11 cumecs. - Policy 3.2 No resource consent to take, dam, divert or use water should be granted if the proposed activity will cause the allocation blocks specified in the Environmental Flow and Allocation Regime shown in Table 1 to be exceeded at any point on the river and at any given time. - Policy 3.3 Notwithstanding Policy 3.2 above, where the sum of consented abstractions in an allocation block is greater than 100% of the Allocation Block limit listed in the Environmental Flow and Allocation Regime specified in Table 1, there shall be no reallocation of water that arises from surrendered (section 138 Resource Management Act) or lapsed resource consents (section 125 Resource Management Act) or expired resource consents that are not applied to be replaced by existing consent holders under section 124 of the Resource Management Act.